- When does the application open?

 The Roger Revelle Fellowship is an opportunity for scientists and engineers with a variety of backgrounds to contribute their technical expertise to environmental policy in a fellowship focused on global stewardship.
 Placements may be in any branch of federal government, a nonprofit organization, an NGO, or a similarly identified organization.
 Applicants must meet the criteria for the STPF Fellowships Program as well as have seven (7) years of post-qualifying degree full-time professional scientific, engineering or other related experience.
 There is one (1) Roger Revelle Fellowship placement available in years that it is offered.

 All required information must be received by the November 1 deadline.
 Applications with fewer than three letters of recommendation are ineligible and will not be forwarded for review.
+The application system will display your application status, including submission status of reference letters.

 Applicants are notified by email of their status at several points throughout the application and selection processes.
 The application system will also display your application status, including submission status of reference letters.